xpack/logger-ts/README.md

 ## A generic console logger class

-A Node.js module with a generic console logger.
+A Node.js ES6 module with a generic console logger.

 ## Prerequisites

-A recent [Node.js](https://nodejs.org) (>=14.13), since the TypeScript code is compiled to ECMAScript 2020 code.
+A recent [Node.js](https://nodejs.org) (>=14.13), since the TypeScript code is compiled into ECMAScript 2020 code.

 ## Easy install

-The module is available as [`@xpack/logger`](https://www.npmjs.com/package/@xpack/logger) from the public repository; use `npm` to install it inside the module where it is needed:
+The module is available as [`@xpack/logger`](https://www.npmjs.com/package/@xpack/logger) from the public [`npmjs`](https://www.npmjs.com) repository;
+use `npm` to install it inside the project where it is needed:

 ```console